OfficialSerge/DSA/README.md

 ## Tooling, clangd, and formatting

-- The repo-level `.clang-format` defines the canonical style (Google style with adjustments).
+- The repo-level `.clang-format` defines the canonical style.
 - `compile_commands.json` is automatically generated in `build/`, enabling full LSP support in Neovim/VSCode.
 - Recommended clangd flags:
   ```bash